 3) Being On Your Feet: If you are standing for long periods, run frequently or walk barefoot, you are more likely to develop foot corns and calluses

-4) Ageing: as we age, our skin gets thinner with less fatty tissue so there is less padding on the soles of our feet, making them more likely to develop
+4) Aging: as we age, our skin gets thinner with less fatty tissue so there is less padding on the soles of our feet, making them more likely to develop

 5) Gender: Helomas are more common in women than men

 Your doctor can normally diagnose calluses and helomas by asking about your lifestyle and looking at your feet and footwear.
 They may want to do X-rays if they suspect there may be an underlying problem with the bone which is causing your corns on feet.
 Occasionally, they may perform a biopsy.

 Treatment aims to alleviate the symptoms and to cure the underlying cause of the foot corns or callus to prevent them from coming back again.
 Typical treatment may include:

 You can gradually, gently rub away areas of hardened skin using a pumice stone.
 It helps to soak the foot for about 15-20 minutes first to soften the skin.

 There should be adequate space in your shoes to prevent friction.
 Ideally, they should have a rounded, wide toe box, have a soft top, be one centimeter longer than your longest toe and be flat (less than 4cm heel).
 If you have foot abnormalities, your podiatrist can advise you about specially designed shoes.

 Foam wedges and toe spacers can help to prevent helomas developing between your toes, and soft insoles reduce pressure on the bottom of the foot.
 A podiatrist will be able to advise you what products would best suit you.